semantic-flow/sflo/documentation/concept.mesh.md

 ### System vs User Boundaries
 - **System components**: Generated and managed by the weave process, not intended for user modification
-- **User components**: Directly modifiable by users ([[mesh-resource.node-component.flow-snapshot.default]], README.md, CHANGELOG.md)
+- **User components**: Directly modifiable by users ([[mesh-resource.node-component.flow-shot.default-shot]], README.md, CHANGELOG.md)
 - The weave process maintains system components and generates missing required flows

 ### Versioning Requirements
 - flow versioning is managed through the [[Flow Version|concept.flow-version]] system
   - turning versioning on and off is controlled in the [[mesh-resource.node-component.node-config-defaults]]
-  - Version history is realized in [[mesh-resource.node-component.flow-snapshot.version]] with numbered version snapshots
+  - Version history is realized in [[mesh-resource.node-component.flow-shot.snapshot]] with numbered version snapshots
   - Version history metadata is kept in the node's [[mesh-resource.node-component.flow.node-metadata]]

 ### Addressing Requirements